Green Tea: Benefits and Side Effects

 8. Helps to cure Depression

 Green tea can also aid in curing depression on a regular basis.
 Various studies have shown that 3-4 cups of green tea in a day prevents you from feeling depressed and anxious.
-Green produces such effects in the body which act as antidepressants and helps to relieve stress.
-It stimulates the release of chemicals like serotonin and dopamine, which fight the depression dangers and symptoms.
+Green produces such effects in the body which act as antidepressants and help to relieve stress.
+It stimulates the release of chemicals like serotonin and dopamine, which fight depression dangers and symptoms.

 9. Improves Energy And Endurance

-Benefits of Green Tea for Hairs:
+Benefits of Green Tea for Hair:

 1. Prevents Hair Loss: